ThisiscontentfromClinicalKey

-In some cases of mild opioid use disorder, management can be by primary care with medication and referral for intensive outpatient treatment r30
+Some cases of mild opioid use disorder can be managed by primary care with medication and, if necessary, referral for outpatient counseling r30

-For moderate and severe opioid use disorder, determination of the most appropriate American Society of Addiction Medicine criteria to assign is best performed by a specialist in addiction medicine r30
+For moderate and severe opioid use disorder, a specialist in addiction medicine can best determine most appropriate American Society of Addiction Medicine criteria to assign r30

 American Society of Addiction Medicine provides criteria for service planning and placement r30

-Inpatient/medically supervised residential treatment may be indicated for withdrawal management in patients with severe withdrawal symptoms, need for significant psychosocial support, or management of medical comorbidities d1
+Inpatient/medically supervised residential treatment may be indicated for patients with severe withdrawal symptoms, need for significant psychosocial support, or management of medical comorbidities d1

 Patients often have concomitant medical or psychiatric conditions requiring immediate attention